Post Installation Setup

 Local installation

-1. Download the latest Selenium server jar selenium-server-4.x.x.jar.
+1. Download the Selenium server jar selenium-server-4.10.0.jar.

 3. To quickly start Selenium 4 in standalone mode with default configurations, run the command below.
-This will setup a 1-node hub with auto-detected webdrivers in the same folder as the jar file.
+This will set up a 1-node hub with auto-detected web drivers in the same folder as the jar file.

-java -jar selenium-server-4.x.x.jar standalone
+java -jar selenium-server-4.10.0.jar standalone

 4. To start Selenium 4 in Hub and Node mode with customized node configuration,